 Image from CleanPNG

-CleanPNG offers millions of free images with transparent backgrounds and you don't have to sign up to download.
-They have multiple festival filters, which helps you find any image with ease.
+CleanPNG offers millions of free images with transparent backgrounds and you don't have to sign up to download them.
+They have multiple festival filters, which help you find any image with ease.

 Image from photoAC

 photoAC not only offers free images but also millions of vector graphics and templates, all for commercial use.
-They believe that imagination is the true magic carpet to make quality content.
+They believe that imagination is the true magic carpet to making quality content.